 As a benefice we support various local charities, as well as raising money for the upkeep of the churches, and to pay our Parish Share.

-Although BACS has been creeping in, traditionally much of our congregational giving has been by cash collections during services.
+Although BACS has been creeping in over the years, traditionally most congregational giving has been by cash collections during services.
 During the pandemic this has had to change, and there are numerous other ways of contributing.

 Giving to the churches

 Would you be able to make a donation to one of the Barton churches?
 Even a small donation can help, but if that is not possible right now, we understand.

 Click the "Giving details" button if this is of interest - you can give by BACS, standing order, text, cash or cheque.